 The news broke on a national scale in late June that the federal tax law enacted at the end of December imposes a 21-percent tax on all kinds of nonprofits, including churches, for providing employee transportation benefits such as transit passes and free parking.
 Politico’s Brian Faler first reported that the Republican tax law hits churches, and the issue was picked up by multiple publications and news broadcasts.
 In most cases, the headlines have condemned the President and party that enacted the law: Donald Trump’s Tax Plan Could Have Churches Paying Thousands of Dollars More (Newsweek); Trump tax provision on churches, other nonprofits catches locals off guard (KVPI-TV, Anniston, Alabama); and The GOP Raised Taxes on Churches to Fund Its Giveaway to the Rich (New York Magazine).

 In response to constituent concerns (see sidebar quote), Representative John Conaway (R-TX) introduced legislation to repeal the taxes on nonprofit transportation benefits and on another change that significantly expands taxes on charitable nonprofits for unrelated business income.
-Also, in a live interview, House Ways and Means Committee Chairman Brady stated, “We ought to be open to making improvements and fine tuning it as we go along because these are major changes so, yeah, we will be listening very
+Also, in a live interview, House Ways and Means Committee Chairman Brady stated, “We ought to be open to making improvements and fine tuning it as we go along because these are major changes so, yeah, we will be listening very authentically with

 Join in the effort to secure immediate relief from the new taxes on tax-exempt organizations.
 Go to the IRS public comment form and insist that Treasury and the IRS delay implementing the two new UBIT subsections until one year after Final Rules are promulgated.
 (Fill in "Form 990-T" in the line: Form/Instruction/Publication Number.)